Mutsu-Yokohama Station: Station layout

-The station has a single island platform serving two tracks, with a small spur line for trains to be taken off the main rails for maintenance.
-The small station building has lacked a station master since budgetary restrictions in December 1999.
+The station has a single unnumbered island platform serving two tracks, with a small spur line for trains to be taken off the main rails for maintenance.
+The platform is connected to the small station building by a level crossing.
+The station is unattended.

 Platforms

 History

 Mutsu-Yokohama Station was opened on March 20, 1921 as a station on the Japanese Government Railways (JGR).
 All freight operations were discontinued as of March 15, 1973.
 With the privatization of the Japanese National Railways (JNR) on April 1, 1987, it came under the operational control of JR East.